 But financial expenses aside, your life may also have been significantly affected by your injuries in ways that have nothing to do with money.
 These are commonly referred to as non-economic damages.
 While they do not have a financial value, that does not mean they are not valuable.

-Your attorney will need to review and quantify them accordingly to ensure they are taken into consideration.
-Some of the more common types of non-economic damages you could collect in your Dallas construction accident claim include:
+Your attorney must review and quantify them accordingly to ensure they are considered.
+Common types of non-economic damages you could collect in your Dallas construction accident claim include the following:

 - Skin scarring